vicramon/ember-tutorial/chapters/hello-world.md

 Restart your server then visit http://localhost:3000.
 You should see 'Hello World' printed on the screen.
 If you see it then congratulations!
 You're one step closer to being an Embereño.
 Yes, Embereño is a thing, though I kind of like Emberista.

-If you don't `Hello World`, you should clone my hello world repo and see what you've done differently.
+If you don't see `Hello World`, you should clone my hello world repo and see what you've done differently.

 [Commit](https://github.com/vicramon/ember-hello-world/commit/2255b0077f85aeb4d5be6cb8aee041667bc62460)